Full-Stack-93/alx-system_engineering-devops-2/0x02-shell_redirections/README.md

 Task 9: Write a script that duplicates the last line of the file iacta The file iacta will be in the working directory - tail -n 1 iacta >> iacta

+Task 10: Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders - find . -type f -name '*.js' -delete